 Do electric cars pay road tax in the UK?

-But do electric cars pay road tax in the UK in 2024?
+But do electric cars pay road tax in the UK now?
+And when will this change?
+How much road tax will electric cars pay in 2025?

 Keep reading to learn everything you need about electric cars and road tax.

-Do electric cars have to pay road tax?
+Do electric cars have to pay road tax in 2024?

 Do hybrid cars pay road tax in the UK?

 While plug-in hybrid vehicles (PHEVs) often get lumped in with the likes of battery electric cars, this is not the case with road tax.
-Unlike fully electric cars that produce zero emissions at the tailpipe, hybrid cars must pay road tax in the UK in 2024 and the foreseeable future because, despite the electric element of plug-in hybrids, PHEVs still produce CO2 emissions.
+Unlike fully electric cars that produce zero emissions at the tailpipe, hybrid cars must pay road tax in the UK now and the foreseeable future.
+This is because, despite the electric element of plug-in hybrids, PHEVs still produce CO2 emissions.

 But there is a silver lining; hybrid cars pay a reduced amount as the emissions are lower than standard ICE (internal combustion engine) vehicles.